The alpha myth

 so anyway um

-that had a pack of timber wolves that one day came over on an ice bridge they believe to inhabit the island uh and hunt moose wow
+isle royal is this undisturbed place that had a pack of timber wolves that one day came over on an ice bridge they believe to inhabit the island uh and hunt moose wow

-so he is there to research these wolves This is like him, in a sense, finding his calling.
+So he is there to research these wolves.
+This is like him, in a sense, finding his calling.

+Oh my gosh.
 He's in seventh heaven.

 He wouldn't like bound around the island pretending to be a wolf.

+Like packing stuff.
 He would pack food, pack around, and then go as far as he could, set up camp, try and track wolves the whole summer.

-study the wolf must become himself the wolf.
+So I'm imagining this badass who, in order to study the wolf, must become himself the wolf.
+Oh, yeah.

 But the biggest difference between

 trying to wrangle a bear and trying to wrangle a timber wolf would be what?
+You can't find timber wolves.

-So he spent the entire first summer there tracking these timber wolves, but it was kind of like tracking ghosts,
+So he spent the entire first summer there tracking these timber wolves, but it was kind of like tracking ghosts, but ghosts who leave sh ⁇ behind.

-So all he did that entire first summer was just run around, track wolf scat, collect it, and then study it to see kind of what they ate, what their diet was to guess.
+So all he did that entire first summer was just run around, track a wolf scat, collect it, and then study it to see kind of what they ate, what their diet was to guess.

-And so he got the idea idea in the wintertime to hire a pilot and get up an A Cessna and track them in the sky.
+But all he wanted wanted to do was find a wolf.
+And so he got the idea in the wintertime to hire a pilot and get up an A Cessna and track them in the sky.

 His name was Don Murray, and he was an old bush pilot that actually had been hunting wolves

+as part of what he did.
 So it was handy to have him around and because he knew quite a bit about wolves and all.

-this is so scientist plus man who's trying to generally kill the thing that he is studying.
+So scientist plus man who's trying to generally kill the thing that he is studying.

 They form this duo that travels around looking for their targets.
+Yeah, it was almost like a bad buddy caught movie.

 But the pilot was really good because if you are hunting wolves from the sky, which I learned, you need a pilot that can fly really, really steady.